Process

 | Excellent | 8.5 - 10 |

-Please note that works that score higher than 8.0 are remarkable and that the grade 9 is reserved for the top 3% of students, while only the top 0.5% scores 10.
+Works that score higher than 8.0 are remarkable.
+The grade 9 is reserved for the top 3% of students, while only the top 0.5% scores 10.